bylee20/bomi/src/mpv/DOCS/man/ao.rst

     Automatically redirects to ``coreaudio_exclusive`` when playing compressed formats.

+    ``change-physical-format=<yes|no>``
+        Change the physical format to one similar to the requested audio format (default: no).
+This has the advantage that multichannel audio output will actually work.
+The disadvantage is that it will change the system-wide audio settings.
+This is equivalent to changing the ``Format`` setting in the ``Audio Devices`` dialog in the ``Audio MIDI Setup`` utility.
+Note that this does not effect the selected speaker setup.

 ``coreaudio_exclusive`` (Mac OS X only)
     Native Mac OS X audio output driver using direct device access and